 MFA Degree Requirements

 The Boston University Creative Writing Program offers an eight-course, thirty-two credit terminal MFA degree, including four workshops, four graduate literature courses, and a world language requirement.
 After coursework is completed, each student must present a creative thesis in fiction or poetry.
-The capstone experience for the degree is a Global Fellowship, allowing each student up to three months for travel, writing and study anywhere outside of the United States.
+The capstone experience for the degree is a Global Fellowship, allowing each student to travel, write, and study for two or three months anywhere outside of the United States.

 At least four of the courses taken must be workshops in fiction or poetry, depending on the genre in which the student is admitted.
 These workshops are part of a fixed program, taken in sequence, which all of the students admitted in each genre will complete as a cohort.
 The four remaining courses are normally graduate-level literature courses, some of which may be completed during the BU summer session(s); workshops may not.
 It is possible to take a course (or courses) in a subject or discipline other than literature, provided that these are demonstrably essential to the student’s creative work, and show a strong emphasis in reading literary, as distinct from purely scholarly or academic, texts.